 Note: Acceptable courses are marked CORE2a in the Courses section of this catalog.
+This requirement can be fulfilled by successfully passing the placement test in a foreign language.
 International students can fulfill this requirement by passing ULV's English Placement Test or by completing assigned ESL courses.
+International students who graduated from a high school or college where the language of instruction was other than English can also fulfill this requirement by passing ENG 111.
 SCE students are exempt from this requirement.

+b.
 World Civilizations and Cultures.
 One course.